Date: 11 April 2008

 Type of event: irradiator accident

-At a facility for irradiating traditional Chinese medicine, five male workers entered the irradiation room and were exposed to the cobalt-60 source.
+At a facility for irradiating traditional Chinese medicine, five male workers entered the irradiation room and were exposed to the 18 kCi cobalt-60 source.
 The workers were exposed from 5-15 minutes each, about 0.8-1.5 meters from the source.
 They developed nausea and vomiting about 30 minutes later, exhibiting facial blushing, blepharal hyperemia, and drunken appearance.
 All five were transferred to a Beijing hospital 14 hours after exposure.
-Two victims (doses 1240 and 340 rad) developed acute gastrointestinal radiation sickness with severe bone marrow damage; the other three (doses 250, 220, and 210 rads) developed moderate bone marrow radiation sickness.
+Two victims (doses 1450 and 340 rad) developed acute gastrointestinal radiation sickness with severe bone marrow damage; the other three (doses 250, 220, and 210 rads) developed moderate bone marrow radiation sickness.
+The 32-year-old worker who received the largest dose died 62 days after exposure of acute radiation sickness with multiple organ failure, despite having received stem cell treatments.
+A second worker (who received a 220 rad exposure) died 1.5 years after exposure of tuberculosis.

 Return to Home.
 Return to Nuclear Weapons Resources.
 Return to Database of radiological incidents and related events.